GBE brokers vs Libertex (Forex Club) Comparison

 Which brokers offers more tradeable asset classes, GBE brokers or Libertex (Forex Club)?

-GBE brokers offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, GBE brokers has 500, compared to 300 from Libertex (Forex Club).
+GBE brokers offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, GBE brokers has 500, compared to 300 from Libertex (Forex Club).

 Can I trade cryptocurrency with GBE brokers or Libertex (Forex Club)?